sysbiolux/Clinical_Biomarker_Detection/README.md

 - [x] ~Enable tagging a specific subgroup of samples based on available features and visualize the performance within that group vs the other~ 01/26/2023
 - [x] ~For overall results in the group, draw confusion matrix with boxplots of target-related features in TP/TN/FP/FN groups~ 01/29/2023
 - [x] ~Correlation plots of features that remain after RHCF with the output feature (cramer & chi2, PBS)~ 01/26/2023
+- [x] ~Grouped version of these correlation plots of data_split is enabled~ 02/12/2023
 - [ ] Extend the pipeline to allow tree-based classification (e.g. RF, XGBoost)
 - [ ] Make the pipeline compatible with additional processing techniques, e.g. dimensionality reduction, feature selection, ...
 - [ ] Add QDA as non-linear supervised continuous transformer